Top reasons to hike the Horseshoe Bend and Antelope Canyon

 Take the most amazing photos of the canyon’s dazzling display of colors, shadows and lights

-Located near the city of Page in Arizona, Horseshoe Bend is, as the moniker itself suggests, a horseshoe-shaped meander sculpted by the glorious Colorado River.
+Located near the city of Page, Arizona, Horseshoe Bend is, as the moniker itself suggests, a horseshoe-shaped meander sculpted by the glorious Colorado River.
 Upon hiking to an overlook sitting at 1,200 ft above the river, you’ll get to soak in the most spectacular vistas that no photo can do justice to.
 However, this area has a lot more to offer!
 The American Southwest houses a plethora of amazing canyons, one of which is the awe-inspiring Antelope Canyon.
 This serene slot canyon situated on Navajo land and formed by the erosion of Navajo Sandstone offers the most breathtaking and unique passageways rife with striations simply begging to be seen.
-Learn more about the canyon’s geology with a knowledgeable Navajo guide by your side and experience vibrant colors anywhere you look!
+Learn more about Horseshoe Bend and Antelope Canyon—join a hiking tour with a knowledgeable Navajo guide by your side!

 Page, AZ, is 10 minutes away from both locations